Paracosmus/Quillscript-Docs/Changelog/v2.4/index.md

 ![](../../static/img/changelog/2.4.avif)

-This update includes new three major new features to add to Quillscript's pool of tools.
+This update includes three major new features to add to Quillscript's pool of tools.
 It introduces the new [Dynamic Options](../../language/option/dynamic-options.md), [Smart Typewriter](../../coding-and-design/smart-text/smart-typewriter.md), and [Tooltip Text](../../coding-and-design/smart-text/rich-text.md#tooltip-decorator).

-**Dynamic Options** used when to generate an options set during runtime.
+**Dynamic Options** are used to generate an options set during runtime.
 The **Smart Typewriter** is our new reusable object to display typewrite effect, text pauses and other functions.
-And **Tooltip Text** is an new text decorator used to display a tooltip text or widget when a substring is hovered inside a rich text text block.
+And **Tooltip Text** is an new text decorator used to display a tooltip text or widget when a substring is hovered inside a Rich Text Block.

 **Release Date**: 2025-01-07
 **Engine Version**: 5.5